GoogleChrome/web.dev/content/discoverable/fix-robot-errors/index.md

 indexed.
 To check the HTTP status code, open the robots.txt file in Chrome and [check the request in Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/network-performance/reference#analyze).

-## Make sure the robots.txt file is smaller than 500KB
+## Make sure the robots.txt file is smaller than 500 KB

 Search engines may stop processing robots.txt files when they get too large.
 If a search engine stops processing in the middle of a directive, it's impossible to follow that directive properly, and could result in the search engine getting needlessly confused.
 Also, large robots.txt files are a hassle to maintain.
 One way to make a robots.txt file smaller is to focus less on individually excluded pages, and more on broader patterns.
 For example, if you need to block crawling of PDF files, don't list these files with individual disallow